kurupted/google-maps-timeline-viewer/README.md

 ![Alt text](/screenshot.png?raw=true "Screenshot")

 ### Features:
+- Supports both Google Takeout data and new (as of late 2024) On-Device data file
 - Timeline and map view
 - Place info and icons
 - Duration of visits ; distance traveled